Bulk Assign the 'Customer' Role in Jira Service Management Cloud

 To obtain a list of users:

-1. If it is too much work to find out the users to who we want to give customer roles, you can export all customer roles and add them to your list.
-There is no harm if we provide them for all.
+- If it is too much work to find out which users we want to assign customer roles to, you can export all customer roles and add them to your list.
+It is no harm if we provide them for all.

 Formatting the List of Users